Skip to main content

 The Route 123 and Chain Bridge Drive

 From Vienna, the drive to Elite Prosthetic Dentistry takes 30 to 35 minutes via Route 123 east toward Tysons, then continuing north via Chain Bridge Road into Friendship Heights.
-Free building parking is available.
+Building parking is available.

 For cases requiring multiple appointments across months, these logistics are manageable.
 You’re making the drive for specialty treatment that improves outcomes, not for routine care.